 Entry 2 – Twitter

-I’d love to win a cheeeboard from @TheCheeseBoutiq and Kavey Eats! http://goo.gl/0WJWc #KaveyEatsCheeseboard
+I’d love to win three gorgeous Gouda cheeses from @goudsekaasshop and Kavey Eats! http://bit.ly/KaveyEatsGouda #KaveyEatsGouda

 RULES & DETAILS

-The winner will be selected from all valid entries using a random number generator.
+- The 3 winners will be selected from all valid entries (across blog and twitter) using a random number generator.

-The prize cannot be redeemed for a cash value.
+- The prizes cannot be redeemed for a cash value.

-The prizes is offered and provided by The Cheese Boutique.
+- The prizes are offered and provided by Kaashandel Peters.

-The winners will be notified by email or twitter (for twitter entries).
-If no response is received within 7 days of notification, the prize will be forfeit and a new winner will be picked and contacted.
+- The winners will be notified by email or via Twitter so please make sure you check your accounts for the notification message.
+If no response is received from a winner within 7 days of notification, the prize will be forfeit and a new winner will be picked and contacted.